On this page

 Vaccines can be given before, during or after cancer treatment.
 You can talk to your healthcare team about possibly getting a coronavirus vaccine before chemotherapy treatment starts.
 This may improve the vaccine’s effectiveness.
 But some people may need to start treatment before having the vaccine.

 Help at home

 Chemotherapy makes you tired, so you may need help with day-to-day tasks.
-Although it can be hard to ask for help, family and friends are usually keen to do whatever they can.
+Although you may find it hard to ask, family and friends often want to help.
 If you live alone or are caring for someone else, you can ask to talk to the hospital social worker about getting help.

 Help with children

 If you have children, you may need help with taking and collecting them from school or clubs.
 Family and friends usually want to help, so accept their offers or ask for any help you need.
 It is also useful to know who you can contact at short notice to look after your children.
 We have more information about childcare when you have cancer.

 Your cancer doctor or specialist nurse will talk to you about any tests, scans or check-ups you need before chemotherapy begins.

 Some chemotherapy drugs can affect organs, such as the heart or the kidneys.
 You may need tests to measure how well these organs are working before you have chemotherapy.
 For example, if you are having drugs that can affect the heart, you may have an electrocardiogram (ECG).
 This measures how well your heart is working.
 Or you may have an echocardiogram (ECHO), which uses soundwaves to create a picture of the heart.
 We have more information about heart tests.

 Some people may need further scans or x-rays to find out more about the extent of the cancer (its stage) before chemotherapy.
 We have more information about tests and scans.

 A nurse will check your height and weight.
 Your cancer doctor and pharmacist use this information to work out the right dose of chemotherapy for you.